-Much of its beauty has been protected and preserved by the Board of Chosen Freeholders through its Park Commission, formed by referendum in 1955 to set aside and develop land for leisure time and recreational use.
+Much of its beauty has been protected and preserved by the Board of County Commissioners through its Park Commission, formed by referendum in 1955 to set aside and develop land for leisure time and recreational use.
 Nearly 11,000 acres make up the system, one of New Jersey’s finest.
 Included are outdoor education centers, a marina, golf courses, a riding stable, indoor ice skating arena, cultural center, arboretums, and numerous types of hiking, cycling, wildflower and nature trails.

 At its most distant points, the county stretches 30 miles from east to west and 30 miles from north to south.
 Its temperatures vary widely from area to area, averaging in the middle 20’s in the winter months and the low 70’s in the summer.
 About 50 inches of rain and 35 inches of snow fall each year.

 Hills and valleys that run east-west, with rocky out-croppings as high as 1,000 feet above sea level, have long hindered transportation from north to south.
 Major interstate highways (80, 10, 46, 287, 280) connect many municipalities.

 There are 39 municipalities in the 477.8 square mile county, varying in size from tiny Victory Gardens Borough with 1,314 residents to Parsippany-Troy Hills Township, with almost 48,500 residents.
 All together more than 421,000 persons reside in Morris County.